ARUNPRAKASH-12/learning-path-finder/README.md

 3. Complete the initial skill assessment
 4. Select your learning domain and goals
 5. Follow your personalized learning path
-6. Track progress and earn certificates
+6. Track progress and complete your learning journey

 ## 📁 Project Structure